tamaraandrejevic/rockpaperscissors/README.md

 ● I can play Computer Vs Computer
 ● I can play a different game each time
 ● Game stores and displays current score.
-Score restarts once user restarts/ends the game
+Score restarts once user restarts/ends the game ● A Nice feature would be if for instance score is saved on browser's memory so that the game is not lost if the user refreshes the page by accident.
+This is bonus task just if you finish everything else and you feel like playing a bit.